great-expectations/great_expectations/docs/docusaurus/docs/core/introduction/introduction.md

   <LinkCard
     topIcon
     label="About GX"
-    description="Learn about the key features of GX." to="/core/introduction/about_gx"
+    description="Learn about the key features of GX Core." to="/core/introduction/about_gx"
     icon="/img/expectation_icon.svg"
   />